joelberkeley/spidr/tutorials/BayesianOptimization.md

 In this tutorial on design in Bayesian optimization, we'll look at how we can use historic data on a black-box objective function to predict what inputs are likely to optimize a black-box function.
 We'll detail the architecture of spidr's Bayesian optimization functionality as we go.

-TODO the following setup doesn't assume how we represent the data and model it.
-Can we not even mention separate data sets?

-In Bayesian optimization, we use historic observations to choose a point to evaluate.
-In the simplest case, this will be a pair of input points and objective values.
-We also construct a model of how input points map to objective values.
-In more complex cases, one data set and one model might be too restrictive.
-For example, if the objective fails to evaluate at some points, it might not be appropriate to model both the objective value and its probability of failure together.
-Rather, since our model of the objective values will only be over a subset of the data, we could represent with separate data sets for the data on objective values and probability of failure.
-For other problems, we can expect to have any number of data sets, and model each data set separately.

-Our task is to find a new point at which to evaluate our objective function, using our data and models.
+Our task is to find a new point at which to evaluate our objective function, using historic function evaluations and a model or models of that data.
 We can represent this visually:

 <pre>
 +-----------------------+